Omardgo85/Omardgo85.github.io/index.md

 * Utilized HTML and CSS for website development
 * Integrated PayPal for secure online transactions
 * Managed accounting and financial aspects of the business
-* Succesfully marketed the business through Google and Facebook advertising campaigns
+* Successfully marketed the business through Google and Facebook advertising campaigns

 ### www.universalelectricca.com  - company closed.